wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 ## Using Namespaces for the HashiCorp connection

-Namespace support is only available only in the Enterprise edition of HashiCorp vault.
+Namespace support is available only in the Enterprise edition of HashiCorp vault.
 You can add a global namespace value in the `deployment.toml` file as [explained above](#connecting-mi-to-the-hashicorp-server).

-Can use namespace value per request in Synapse configurations as shown below.
+You can use namespace values per request in synapse configurations.
+Shown below is a sample property configuration that uses a namespaces.

 ```xml
  <property name="HashiCorpSecret" expression="hashicorp:vault-lookup('namespace', 'path-name', 'field-name') />